Academic-Panic/academic-panic-application/README.md

       - Click the API you want to enable
       - Click ENABLE
       - Dependencies: Libraries, frameworks, or APIs involved.

+   - Description: Enforce Enrollment
+   -Techincal Implementation: Enforce students to verify their enrollment through transcripts or student ID.

+   - Description: Suspicious Behavior Reporting Page
+   - Technical Implementation: Create an algorithm that detects suspicious behavior [based on certain parameters] and adds users who meet criteria to a suspicious user list.
+If this user is
+     reported they will automatically be kicked from Academic Panic.
+Kicked suspicious users will have a month to contest the report.
+Students who report users [specifically users who have
+     harrased them in IRL] will have the oppertunity to opt for the report to be sent to the campus police to keep on file.
+   - All students are encouraged to report suspicious behavior to campus police, in relation to Academic Panic users engaging in suspicious or malicious behaviors.

 ###  limitations or areas requiring optimization:
   ### **Security**